 How to protect your solar panels from birds

-While measures to protect birds are typically seen as a means to stop birds that nest within or around your solar panel system, they’re also great ways to ensure you don’t lose them to predators like squirrels or coyotes.
+While bird protection measures are often considered as a method to keep birds from nesting within or around your solar panel system, they’re also a great way to protect your investments so that they don’t go missing to predators such as squirrels and coyotes.

-By restricting access to food and shelter, wildlife services often work to prevent animals from human-made facilities.
-By covering your solar panels, you are creating an obstacle that blocks hungry animals or animals that are stuck approaching them.
-An example of this are small frogs, that can grow as much as 3 inches (7.6 centimeters) long and eat smaller insects such as termites or eggs laid by gnats.
-Protecting your solar panels with net fencing provides an inexpensive option to safeguard your solar panel investment.
+By restricting access to shelter and food Wildlife services are often able to protect animals from human facilities.
+By providing cover over the solar panel, you create a barrier that prevents hungry or stranded animals from getting close to them.
+An example of this are small frogs that can reach to be up to 3 inches (7.6 cm) in length and consume smaller insects like termites or eggs laid by gnats.
+Protecting your solar panels with net fencing is a cost-effective method of protecting your investment in solar panels.

-When looking through all the possible options, opt for the second-story fence to ensure safety.
-The additional height will keep birds from being scared.
+When looking through all the available options, choose a second-story fence for better security.
+The additional height will scare other birds even more.

 How to protect Solar Panels from Bird Droppings

-Bird droppings can cause serious health problems and are annoying.
+Bird droppings could cause serious health problems and are annoying.
 The risk is that the droppings of pigeons can contain more than 60 harmful illnesses.
-Certain pathogens may even be fatal.
-Droppings accumulation can be very dangerous for health.
+Certain pathogens can be fatal.
+The accumulation of droppings is an extremely risk to health.

-The cooling, heating and ventilation systems of the buildings are affected by birds fecal matter.
+The cooling, heating and ventilation systems in the buildings are affected by birds fecal matter.

-Many birds consider the top ridge of solar panels a great perching area.
-This causes droppings that cover the panels that block sunlight.
+Many birds find the top of the ridge on the solar panels to be a good perching area.
+This results in droppings all over the panel that block sunlight.

-Below is a checklist of additional ways to guard your solar panels against birds.
+Below is a list of additional ways to guard your solar panels from birds.

-- Cleaning Solar Panels Solar panels may be difficult to clean due to the scorching climate of the US.
-With no rain or human intervention, dirt and debris could build up rapidly.
-Birds have been known to build nests on solar panels in homes and then collect nesting materials as well as droppings.
-This is why it’s a problem.
-The accumulation of dirt and bird material over time will reduce the efficiency of solar panels, resulting in a drop in solar panel power.
-To protect your solar panels from bird damage, it is essential to clean them at least once a year.
-You have two choices: either hire a professional to clean your solar panels or you can do it yourself.
-This can be risky without the proper safety equipment.
-We strongly suggest that you reach out to Shneyder Solar.
+- Cleaning Solar Panels Solar panels may be difficult to clean due to the heat of the US.
+Without rainfall or the intervention of humans, dirt and debris can build up quickly.
+Birds are known to nest in solar panels for residential use and then collect nesting materials as well as droppings.
+This is the reason why there is a problem.
+The accumulation of bird and dirt material over time can cause solar panels to become less efficient, resulting in a drop in the solar panel’s energy.
+To guard your solar panels against bird damage, it is essential to wash them at least once a year.
+You have two choices to choose from: either employ a professional to clean your solar panels or you can do it yourself.
+It could be dangerous without proper safety equipment.
+We strongly recommend you contact Shneyder Solar.

-- Fake Birds of Prey- This is a less common way to protect residential solar panels from damage by birds.
-This is a fantastic way to scare birds.
-It’s also economical and humane.
-The bird repellent is inexpensive and can be used to deter birds nesting under solar panels.
-This protection method should not be utilized if there are birds already nesting under your solar panels.
-Fake birds of prey won’t perform if there are birds already in the area.
-Fake birds are plastic predators that are simple to create and do not require electricity or batteries.
-Although it may work for deterring the nests of a few pigeons however, you can also utilize nets or spikes to make your strategy more effective.
+- False Birds of Prey- This is a different method to shield solar panels for residential use from damage caused by birds.
+This is an excellent way to scare birds.
+It’s also humane and economical.
+This bird deterrent is low-cost and can be used to stop birds nesting under solar panels.
+This type of protection should only be employed if birds are already nesting beneath your solar panels.
+Fake birds of prey won’t work if there are birds already present.
+Fake birds are predators made of plastic that are simple to put up and do not require electricity or batteries.
+While it might be effective for deterring the nests of a few pigeons however, you can also utilize wires, spikes and mesh in order to make the strategy more effective.

-- Mesh – One method to protect solar panels is to place nets around them.
-Because the mesh will block birds from entering an area technique prevents them.
-This innovative solution is specifically designed to block birds from gaining access to your home’s solar panels.
-Also, it protects your investment.
-It is a straightforward technique that can be easily taken off for cleaning or maintenance.
+- Mesh – A way to protect solar panels is to install mesh around the panels.
+Since the mesh blocks birds from entering an area method prevents them.
+This innovative solution is created to stop birds from gaining access to your home’s solar panels.
+It also safeguards your investment.
+It is a straightforward method that can be easily removed for cleaning or maintenance.

-- Spikes - A relatively recent product that shields your home’s solar panels from birds, roof spikes are an effective and humane way of doing so.
-They do not cause pain to birds, but instead create barriers to stop pigeons from getting into the space.
-Bird spikes are a top-quality way to stop birds.
-The base is made to withstand the harshest temperatures and winds of up to 50mph.
-Wherever you are, spikes are the best option.
-Shneyder Solar Services recommends investing in spikes made of top-quality materials that will not alter color or rust over time.
-This will help you keep your birds comfortable and allow them to flourish.
+- Spikes - A relatively new product that protects your residential solar panel from the birds, roof spikes are an effective and humane way of doing so.
+They do not cause harm to birds, but instead create barriers to stop birds from entering the area.
+Bird spikes are a high-quality method to deter birds.
+The base is made to withstand extreme temperatures and wind speeds.
+Wherever you are spikes are the ideal option.
+Shneyder Solar Services recommends investing in spikes made of top-quality materials that will not get rusty or change color over time.
+This will allow you to keep your birds content and help them thrive.

 Bird Proofing Solar Panels

-There are many methods for bird-proofing solar panels.
-The most common methods involve mesh or nets as an physical barrier.
-While anti-bird spikes are frequently employed, birds could use them to escape if they aren’t properly installed and maintained.
+There are numerous methods of bird proofing solar panels.
+Many traditional methods use mesh or nets as an physical barrier.
+Even though anti bird spikes are commonly employed, birds could use them to escape in the event that they’re not installed correctly and maintained.

-Important to remember that every species is protected under The Wildlife and Countryside Act 1981 and the Wildlife (Northern Ireland) Order 1986.
-The deliberate killing or injury of the gull or causing damage to an active nest and its contents, is illegal.
-It is illegal to do so in Scotland and Northern Ireland to stop birds from entering their nests and it is illegal to disturb nesting birds.
+It is important to keep in mind that all species are protected under the Wildlife and Countryside Act 1981 and the Wildlife (Northern Ireland) Order 1986.
+To intentionally injure or kill a gull, or causing damage to an active nest and its contents, is illegal.
+It is against the law in Scotland as well as Northern Ireland to stop birds from accessing their nests, and it is also illegal to disturb nesting birds.

 How to protect your home from solar panels damaged wiring

-When it comes time to install solar panels, you’ll have to ensure that they’re safe for birds.
-If not, they could be bird prey or suffer injury from wildlife.
+When it comes time to install solar panels you’ll want to ensure they’re not dangerous for birds.
+Otherwise, they can become bird prey or suffer injury by other wildlife.

-There are two kinds that solar panels can be protected by methods which can be utilized when making solar panel installations:
+There are two different types that solar panels can be protected by methods which can be utilized when setting up solar panels.

 Protect your investment

-When you invest time or money into a solar panel system, you want to be sure to protect your solar panels from birds.
+If you are investing time or money in a solar panel system it is important to be sure to protect your solar panels from birds.

-Birds can be extremely damaging for solar panel installations.
-In certain instances, they are known to dig their way into the soil near the panel seeking out other animals.
-By putting up bird netting to keep them away from the grid as well as the utility line located at the bottom of the panel which is a source of electricity.
+Birds can be extremely destructive for solar panel installations.
+In certain cases, birds can actually dig in the ground near the panel to search for other wildlife.
+When you put up bird netting to keep them away from the grid as well as the utility line located at the lower part of the panel which contains electricity.

-Bird netting is also a good option when you have a larger group of people working around the solar array with different jobs.
-It creates an area that they don’t have to worry about coming in contact with each other or being stuck in traffic.
+Bird netting can also be useful when you have a large group of people operating around the solar array performing different duties.
+It creates an area in which they don’t have to worry about coming in contact with one another or getting caught in traffic somewhere.

-It also helps prevent conflicts among them.
-But the fact that you’ve got more people doesn’t mean you’re less in control of the actions they take.
-In addition to the increased number of employees, there is a decline in productivity.
+This also prevents conflicts between the two.
+But, just because you have more people doesn’t mean you’re less in control of the actions they take.
+With increased personnel comes decreased productivity.

-Netting can solve the issue of keeping birds away but does not solve the issue of keeping animals from the area.
-For this reason, some recommend that you combine bird netting with animal deterrents like droppings of bird urine scent tapes, swatters and scent tapes.
+Netting is a solution to keeping birds out, but it is not able to solve the problem of keeping animals from the area.
+For this reason, some recommend that you combine bird netting and animal repellents like droppings of bird urine, scent tapes and swatters.

 They protect solar panels much better than humans but will cost you more money.
 You can get tape and other chemicals from most hunting store.